imradhe/imradhe/README.md

 ## Namaste! 🙏🏻

-> I am an enthusiastic Researcher and Product Developer working at the intersection of AI, Speech Synthesis, and Language Technology.
-Currently working at AI4Bharat, IITM, leading SwaraTTS, a pioneering project to build a sloka chanting TTS model for Sanskrit.
+> Enthusiastic Researcher and Product Developer working at the intersection of AI, Speech, and Language Technology.
+Currently pursuing a PhD in Computational Linguistics at IIIT Hyderabad, exploring foundational and applied aspects of Indic language understanding and generation.
 >
-> Skilled in building scalable tech products, initiating research problems, and applying creative solutions across diverse domains which are at the “intersection of what I want to, need to and can”.
+>Skilled in building scalable tech products, initiating research problems, and applying creative solutions across diverse domains which are at the “intersection of what I want to, need to and can”.

 ### Talking about Personal Stuffs: